two-hundred/celerity-docs/plugin-framework/docs/registry-protocols-formats/registry-protocol.md

 `GET /{namespace}/{plugin}/{version}/package/{os}/{arch}`

-Retrieves the download URL and essential metadata for the plugin package for a perticular version of the plugin for a specified operating system and architecture.
+Retrieves the download URL and essential metadata for the plugin package for a particular version of the plugin for a specified operating system and architecture.

 The Celerity CLI will use this endpoint to download the plugin package for installation once the matching version has been selected in configuration by the end-user.